percona/pbm-docs/docs/features/snapshots.md

     At this stage, Percona Backup for MongoDB reads the metadata from the backup, maintains data consistency and starts the cluster / replica set.
 The database is restored to the timestamp specified in the `restore_to_time` of the metadata.

-4. Optional.
+4. Optioal.
 You can track the restore progress by running the [`pbm describe-restore`](../reference/pbm-commands.md#pbm-descrbe-restore) command.

 ### Post-restore steps